 In 2007 Boris was voted Best Singer-Songwriter in New Mexico at The New Mexico State Fair.
 He has also been a twice-finalist in the Mountain Stage NewSong Music Competition, where he performed live on Mountain Stage and at Lincoln Center.
 Boris and his songs have been heard at SXSW, The Americana Fest, Folk Alliance, The Moab Folk Festival, The Telluride Troubadour Contest, and in Utrecht, Holland, at the Blue Highways Festival.

-Boris has shared the stage with Ryan Adams, Iron and Wine, Frazey Ford, The Gourds, The Handsome Family, Los Lobos, Hot Tuna, New Riders of the Purple Sage, James McMurtry, Calexico, Jimmy LaFave, Howe Gelb, Stewart Staples, Dan Hicks, Slaid Cleaves, Hayes Carll, Jesse Winchester, and others, and has shared the recording studio with one of his heroes, Taj Mahal.
-You can hear many of his songs on successful TV dramas such as Cold Case, Friday Night Lights, Breaking Bad, Agents of Shield, Saving Grace, and even a commercial for Totino’s Pizza Rolls.
+Boris has shared the stage with Ryan Adams, Iron and Wine, Frazey Ford, The Gourds, The Handsome Family, Los Lobos, Hot Tuna, New Riders of the Purple Sage, James McMurtry, Calexico, Jimmy LaFave, Howe Gelb, Stewart Staples, Dan Hicks, Slaid Cleaves, Hayes Carll, Jesse Winchester, etc., and has shared the recording studio with one of his heroes, Taj Mahal.
+You can hear many of his songs on successful TV and radio dramas such as Cold Case, Friday Night Lights, Agents of Shield, Saving Grace, Haven, Rosewood, and most recently on the Peabody-winning Moth Radio Hour.
 His latest album, I’m Here.
 Let Me In. is being released in 2017.

-Boris continues to live well, farm, write songs, raise children with his wife, prune fruit trees, and plant orchards.
+Boris continues to live well, farm, raise children with his wife, prune fruit trees, and plant orchards.
 In between, he is writing songs.